Washington Metro rolling stock: Future

-8000-series
+Hitachi 8000-series

-Following the replacement of the 1000, 4000 and 5000-series cars with the new 7000-series between 2016 and 2018, Metro proposed that all 366 2000-series and 3000-series cars be replaced by the 8000-series cars.
+Following the replacement of the 1000, 2000, 4000 and 5000-series cars with the new 7000-series between 2016 and 2024, Metro proposed that all remaining 3000-series cars be replaced by the 8000-series cars.
 Metro considered using an open gangway married pair- or quad-configuration design concept for the 8000-series railcars, but initially decided against advancing those designs, making them similar in appearance to the 7000-series.
 In February 2023, WMATA decided to re-evaluate the open gangway design for potential improvements in accessibility and capacity.
 In April 2023, WMATA released concept renderings that show an open gangway between two cars and longitudinal seating on one side with designated spaces for strollers, luggage, and bikes.

 Early plans for the 8000-series procurement had delivery of the cars to begin in 2023.
 In September 2018, Metro issued a request for proposals from manufacturers for 256 railcars with options for a total of up to 800.
 The agency originally planned to award the contract in 2019 and receive the first railcars in 2024.
 On October 6, 2020, Metro selected Hitachi Rail to construct the new railcars.
-The first order would replace the 2000- and 3000-series equipment, while the options, if selected, would allow the agency to increase capacity and retire the 6000-series.
+The first order would replace the 3000-series equipment, while the options, if selected, would allow the agency to increase capacity and retire the 6000-series.

 The new 8000-series railcars will be built at a factory in Hagerstown, Maryland.
 In October 2022, Hitachi released its final design of the railcar manufacturing plant and test track.
-Eighty cars are expected to be operational by the end of 2028.
+They are expected to enter service by late 2027.

 In August 2025, after a public vote, WMATA announced the new livery design for the 8000-series, featuring a departure from the silver design from the 7000-series and a return to the brown scheme from previous trainsets, as well as a large M next to the doors.